smi48u/smi48u.github.io/blog/letsdefend1.md

-his 302 redirect implies a successful login — the attacker was granted access to the dashboard.
+This 302 redirect implies a successful login — the attacker was granted access to the dashboard.

 ![image.png](/img/letsdefend1/image7.png)